Gender inequality in the United States: Gender inequality in graduate school expectations

-According to researchers at the University of Mississippi, undergraduate women have higher rates of expected educational attainment than men at the bachelors, masters, professional, and PhD degree levels.
-Women also report higher rates of marriage, desire to be married, parenthood, and lower average age of expected marriage.
-The study links these higher rates of a desire to have children with higher expectations for educational attainment at the masters and professional degree levels for females.
+According to researchers at the University of Mississippi, undergraduate women have higher rates of expected educational attainment than men at the bachelor's, master's, professional, and PhD degree levels.
+Women also report higher rates of marriage, desire to be married, parenthood, and a lower average age of expected marriage.
+The study links these higher rates of a desire to have children with higher expectations for educational attainment at the master's and professional degree levels for females.
 Respondents who indicate they are likely to stay at home to help care for their children are less likely to expect a master's degree, professional degree, or PhD compared to those expecting to solely acquire a bachelor's degree.
 The latter category of respondents contains higher rates of women than men (by a ratio greater than 10:1) due to societal norms in the United States for women to take care of children in the family.
 Child-rearing may account for a contributing cause of inequality in educational outcomes among men and women in the United States.

 The research shows negative associations between both marriage and expectations of achieving a master's degree or PhD, and having children and expectations of achieving professional degrees or PhDs for women, but not men.
 A larger positive association was found between anticipated age at parenthood and an expectation to achieve a graduate or professional degree for women than for men.
 The relationship between expected age of marriage and expectation to achieve a PhD was also higher for women.
 While women earned a majority of total graduate school degrees in 2016 (57.5% female compared to 42.5% male), men still earned more graduate degrees among higher-paying disciplines, such as in business (54.9% male compared to 45.1% female), engineering, (75.3% male compared to 24.7% female) and mathematics and computer science (68.5% male compared to 31.5% female).